ambernettech/chefdk-fundamentals/scene_06.md

 53
 -

-'serverspec' is the type of kind of tests that we want to define.
+'serverspec' is the kind of tests that we want to define.
 Test Kitchen supports a number of testing frameworks.

 -
 54
 -

 The final part of the path is the specification file.
-This is a ruby file, as you are probably already aware.
+This is a ruby file.
 The naming convention for this file is the recipe name with the appended suffix of underscore-spec-dot-R-B. All specification files must end with underscore-spec-dot-R-B

 -
 55,56,57